 Just over 2 years ago, October 2019, I wrote Society and Chronic Health Conditions.
-In that article I proposed that as a species we understand two states of health: terminal and curable.
-I suggested we are not yet accepting the new third state of health: chronic.
+In that article I proposed that as a species we understand three states of health: terminal, curable and healthy.
+I suggested we are not yet accepting the new, fourth state: chronic illness.

 In talking about this situation with a friend recently, I realised my generation is effectively the first generation of this new health state.
 No wonder we are struggling as a species to adapt.
 It is all so new.
 Historically most of us would have died or been cured: there was very little “in-between”.
 Now we have that in-between, but the powers that be don’t like it.
 Because that in-between costs money.
 It doesn’t fit the capitalist dynamic.
 We are not the only generation: my children are now in their forties and many conditions are not age specific.
 We are just the first of any number due to scientific advances.

 There are many factors at play here.
 More advanced science.
 Longer life expectancy.
 Horrifically rapid population growth (see graph further down) over the last century.
 Now we are being told by certain theorists we need to increase the birth rate to support society, while that will further degrade our environment.
 It will also increase the number of people requiring some form of assistance and support.
 I’m not looking at environmental impacts in this article, but it is something that impacts all of us because chemicals and damage to the environment may well be contributing to health issues in a broader sense.
 There are many reference and source links (underlined or blue, depending on your device) in this article, so be warned!
 (Edited 23/01/2022 Since writing this I have looked at environmental impacts in Underlying Conditions)